Sermon: Is God a Magician?

 This can be very sobering.
 I am reminded of that advertisement that I used to see on television every once in awhile.
 I cannot remember who the advertisement was about, it just had a woman in there all dressed up in a gown-like affair and she said, "It's not nice to fool Mother Nature," and then Boom!
 You know, a lightening bolt would come out!
 God, I am sure, takes our immaturity into account.
 But it is not nice to call Him into question.
 That is tempting Him.
 And if He says He will do something, He will do it, according to His will.

-Then a call for a miracle characterizes (by Jesus' own words, it characterizes) carnality, not spirituality.
+Then a call for a miracle characterizes (by Jesus' own words) carnality, not spirituality.

 The next question then has to be: Will not God work a miracle in answer to a given prayer?
 He makes an awful lot of promises, such as healing, which indeed is a miracle.
 Will He perform a miracle for you and me?
 Yes, He will.
 But if we would search His Word we would find more than a dozen qualifications for answered prayer, not just three or four.
 I counted twelve of them yesterday.
 We are not going to go into that.